andrico1234/sane-error-messages/README.md

 Begin by running

-`npx sane-error-messages create <dirName>` to scaffold your project.
+`yarn global add sane-error-message` and `sane-error-messages create <dirName>` to scaffold your project.
 Doing so will create a brand new module for you to customise with your default error messages.
 Your new module uses `tsdx` under-the-hood to handle all of the module management scripts, such as running, building, testing.

 You can learn more about [tsdx here](https://tsdx.io/)